 The Internet has opened a parallel platform for communications, exchange of information and goods.
 While the digital dimension may enrich our lives on many different levels, it leaves us vulnerable to new threats.
-In fact, as the markets, consumers’ habits and interpersonal relationships evolve within digital and virtual arenas, so does crime.
+In fact, like the markets, consumers’ habits and interpersonal relationships evolve within digital and virtual arenas, so does crime.

 Cybercrime and cyberterrorism are the most common terms to refer to Internet Organised Crime and Terrorism intending the illicit and terroristic activities involving the use of computers or Internet technology.
-Although not tangible as physical attacks, cyber-attacks can be as impactful and devasting, in fact nearly all aspects of our lives today are dependent on computers.
+Although not tangible as physical attacks, cyber-attacks can be as impactful and devasting; in fact, nearly all aspects of our lives today are dependent on computers.

 One common element that has stayed the same between criminals of the past and those of the future is that they want to be anonymous.
 This is the only way to act outside the law without being accountable for it.

 This is exactly one of Trilateral Research’s special focuses working with researchers, industry and law enforcement agencies in TITANIUM, an EU project investigating the new cutting-edge technologies used by criminals to remain anonymous while perpetuating cybercrimes.
-This research aims to develop and implement tools to be able to identify criminals when they operate transactions by taking advantage of the pseudo-anonymity offered by virtual currencies, such as Bitcoin.
+This research aims to develop and implement tools to identify criminals when they operate transactions by taking advantage of the pseudo-anonymity offered by virtual currencies, such as Bitcoin.

-In order to do so, researchers have shed light on the ever-changing nature of cybercrime and the key elements of investigation and interventions to keep our societies safe, such as:
+To do so, researchers have shed light on the ever-changing nature of cybercrime and the key elements of investigation and interventions to keep our societies safe, such as:

 - In which space do virtual criminals operate?

 - What types of crimes are perpetrated in cyberspace?

 - Who are the perpetrators?
 Individuals or organisations?